Rafael Araujo

 with Francisco Costa and Teevrat Garg

-Journal of the Association of Environmental and Resource Economists, forthcoming Preprint
+Journal of the Association of Environmental and Resource Economists Preprint

 Working papers